-Business Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest The CG Manual embodies the policy that a director's office is one of trust and confidence.
-A director shall thus act in the best interest of the Company The conflict of interest policy of the Company is enunciated in a number of policies of the Company.
-The conflict of interest policy of the Company as described in the preceding column on senior management applies to employees as well.

-manner characterized by transparency, accountability and fairness. shall exercise leadership, prudence and integrity directing the Company towards sustained progress.

-One of the express duties of a director under the CG Manual is to conduct fair business transactions with the Company, fully disclose Board any the interest he may have in matter any transaction to be acted upon by the Board and recuse himself in the Board's decision-making process with respect thereto and, in general, ensure that personal interest does not cause actual or potential conflict of interest with, or bias against, the interest of the Company or does not prejudice Board decisions.

-A director who has a continuing material conflict of interest should seriously consider resigning from his position.
+embodies the policy policy of the Company is that a director's office is one of trust and confidence.
+A director Company. he conflict of interest olicy of the Company as escribed in the preceding olumn on senior nanagement applies to mployees as well. embodies the policy policy of the Company is that a director's office is one of trust and confidence.
+A director Company. olicy of the Company as escribed in the preceding olumn on senior nanagement applies to interest of the Company in a manner characterized by transparency, accountability and fairness.
+He shall exercise leadership, prudence and integrity in directing the Company towards sustained progress.
+One of the express duties of a director under the CG Manual is to conduct fair business transactions with the Company, fully disclose to the Board any interest he may have in any matter or transaction to be acted upon by the Board and recuse himself in the Board's decision-making process with respect thereto and, in general, ensure that personal interest does not cause actual or potential conflict of interest with, or bias against, the interest of the Company or does not prejudice Board decisions.
+Personnel Manual The primary conflict of the interest policy of the Company is set out in the Personnel Manual.
+As a condition for employment, all incoming officers and employees are required to execute a conflict of interest undertaking that they have read the conflict of interest undertaking that they have read the conflict of interest policy and that they will abide by its terms.
+A conflict between the personal interest of the officer/employee and the interest of the Company in dealing with suppliers, customers, and all other organizations or individuals doing or seeking to do business with the Company or any of its affiliates must be avoided.
+The primary conflict of the interest policy of the Company is set out in the Personnel Manual.
+As a condition for employment, all incoming officers and employees are required to execute a conflict of interest undertaking that they have read the conflict of interest undertaking that they have read the conflict of interest undertaking that they have read the conflict of interest undertaking that they have read the conflict of interest undertaking that they have read the conflict of interest officers and employees are required to execute a conflict of interest undertaking that they have read the conflict of interest officers and employees are required to execute a conflict conflict of interest should seriously consider resigning from his position.
 A conflict of interest is considered material if the director's personal or business interest is antagonistic to that of the Company, or stands to acquire or gain financial advantage at the expense of the Company.

-Personnel Manual

-The primary conflict of the interest policy of the Company is set out in the Personnel Manual.

-As a condition for employment, all incoming officers and employees are required to execute a conflict of interest undertaking that they have read the conflict of interest policy and that they will abide by its terms.

-A conflict between the personal interest of the officer/employee and the interest of the Company in dealing with suppliers, customers, and all other organizations or individuals doing or seeking to do business with the Company or any of its affiliates must be avoided.

-The following cases are considered to be in conflict with the Company's interest, or a violation of trust, and must be disclosed to Management (through the Conflict of Interest Committee):
+the Conflict of Interest Committee):